RenCloud/InformatiCup2017/source/results.rst

 #.
 Number of Users how left a comment
 #.
 Number of Users how commited something

-Every of these parameters was normalized relativly to the number of ... in the whole data set.
+Every of these parameters was normalized relativly to the number of ... in the whole data set. ( Jan muss noch sagen mit was er das normalisiert hatte)
 But we observed that the network couldn't even learn a small dataset.
 To prove this we let the network train with our supervised dataset and test every epoch how many of them it could classify correctly.
-We never did crack the 21% accuracy rate.
-That's why we reconstructed the vector again this time we made the value relative to the other values in the repository.
+We never came above the 21% accuracy rate.
+That's why we reconstructed the vector again this time we made the value relative to the other values in the same repository.
 Because we expected that all of the given parameters are also kind of dependent how big the repository is.
 New vector:
 #.
 Number of Files / the number of maximal possible files